NicolasBighetti/twitchplaysreborn/README.md

 #Twitch Play API

-Projet twitch plays pnsinnov 2016
+PNS Innov 2016 - Twitch'Play project

-TwitchPlay is a Plug in for Unreal Engine it allows developper to quickly link their pawns and actors to a Twitch Channel.
+TwitchPlay is a plug-in for Unreal Engine, allowing developpers to quickly link their pawns and actors to a Twitch Channel.
 We offers:

 * binding Keywords to your pawn's method from your c++ code